dotnet/docs/docs/standard/library-guidance/breaking-changes.md

 ---
 # Breaking changes

-It's important for .NET library to find a balance between stability for existing users and innovation for the future. .NET library authors lend towards refactoring and rethinking code until it's perfect, but breaking your existing users has a negative impact, especially for low-level libraries.
+It's important for a .NET library to find a balance between stability for existing users and innovation for the future.
+Library authors lean towards refactoring and rethinking code until it's perfect, but breaking your existing users has a negative impact, especially for low-level libraries.

 ## Project types and breaking changes